ashtarcommunications/verbatim/docs/docs/verbatim/1-getting-started/1-installation.md

 ### PC

 First, download the latest template files, `Debate.dotm` and `DebateStartup.dotm`, from the downloads page.
+Choose whether you want the full version, or the Mini version.
 Make sure that the files are saved as e.g. “Debate.dotm” and not “Debate (1).dotm” if you have accidentally downloaded more than one copy.

 1) Move `Debate.dotm` to your Templates folder, usually located at: